Favorite Wildlife that Can Be Found in Urban/Suburban Neighborhoods

 I'm an animal lover.
 Since I grew up in suburban and urban areas' I enjoy seeing what little wildlife I can.
 I pretty sure different areas' have different wildlife.
 So please feel free to add in what roams around in your town.
 These are common wild animals in my area.
 We occasionally get cougars, deer and bears in the neighborhoods out here they're not too common.
 Plus they're not really from urban or suburban areas', they wonder down from the mountains so I left them out.

 Would love to see these beautiful birds.
-I have never seen an owl or a bat in real life; only on the television.
+I have never seen an owl or a bat in real life.
+Only on television.
 Truth.

-They're American.
-In abundance.
-They seem to have chased off the native British red squirrel, which are so rarely seen now.
+They're American and in abundance.
+They seem to have chased off the native British red squirrel, which is so rarely seen now.

-I like these guys even though they can be considered pest.
+I like these guys even though they can be considered pests.
 If you watch them, they're actually quite comical sometimes.

 My favorite insect.
 I like the way they turn their heads to look at you.
 Creepy cool.